MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 ## What Windows update ring policies do

 Windows update ring policies define only an update strategy, such as blocking driver installation, setting deferral periods, or setting maintenance times.
 The update ring policy doesn't update the infrastructure itself.
-This means that it needs an existing update solution to obtain the actual updates, such as Windows Updates for Business (WUFB).
+This means that it needs an existing update solution to obtain the actual updates, such as Windows Updates for Business.

 Windows update ring policies created in Intune use the [Windows Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider) for updating Windows devices.
 Once Intune deploys the Windows Update rings policy to an assigned device, the policy Configuration Services Provider (CSP) writes the appropriate values to the Windows registry to make the policy take effect.